 NYU Winthrop Hospital Launches Women’s Health in Autoimmunity Program

-NYU Langone’s Manhattan and Mineola locations have further strengthened their research and clinical ties through the recruitment of Julie Nusbaum, MD, clinical assistant professor of medicine a former research fellow at NYU Langone.
+NYU Langone’s Manhattan and Mineola locations have further strengthened their research and clinical ties through the recruitment of Julie Nusbaum, MD, clinical assistant professor of medicine and a former research fellow at NYU Langone.
 In her new role, Dr. Nusbaum is building a special Women’s Health in Autoimmunity Program.

 During her three-year research fellowship at NYU Langone, Dr. Nusbaum collaborated with the Department of Population Health in studying the health of women with lupus.
 At NYU Winthrop Hospital, she is continuing that collaboration while forging new partnerships with the NYU Winthrop Hospital Research Institute and NYU Winthrop Hospital’s Division of Maternal–Fetal Medicine.